second-state/ssvm-tencent-starter/README.md

 ## Build the WASM bytecode

 We build a [Rust function as a service](src/main.rs).
 It simply takes the function input from STDIN and outputs the results into STDOUT.
 That allows it to be used in a variety of different scenarions and payloads.
+The function anticipates an input JSON string with `key1` and `key2` fields.
+As we will see that is the JSON format used in TencentCloud's built-in hello world tests.

+To build the Rust function into a WebAssembly bytecode application, do the following from your command line.
+It might take a few minutes to build.

 ```
 $ ssvmup build